 The Sakthas who worship female form of Sakthi, consider Goddess Adi Parasakthi to be the Supreme being with or without form (nirguna and saguna), the one from which the universe appeared, is eternal truth and knowledge, has neither beginning nor end, manifested, unmanifested, all-pervading, omnipresent and transcendent divinity.
 Skanda Purana and Markandeya Purana talks about Goddess Parvathi as divine mother of all creation and truest saguna form of Adi Parasakti.
 Nirguna means without form and invisible to our eyes while Saguna refers to some kind of visible form to our eyes.

-Non Sakthas however believe that it was Parabrahman or Paramathma who created the cosmic possessing all the attributes mentioned to Adi Parasakthi.
+Non Sakthas however believe that it was Parabrahman or Paramathma who created the cosmic possessed the attributes mentioned to Adi Parasakthi.
 The Taittiriya Upanishad, which is a Vedic era Sanskrit text of Yajurveda, describes ‘Parabrahman as the one from whom all the creatures were born, being born by which they sustain, and into which they merge back’.
 The simple meaning of it is that ‘Parabrahman creates, sustains, and destroys the Universe by himself.
 Parabrahman inhabits in each and every object of the universe, pervades the universe and control the universe by allotting duties due to each object created’.

 Katha Upanishad says ‘Paramathma is the same everywhere, in every world, on every level throughout the entire Cosmos.
 Until you recognize this you will continue to be reborn.
 Paramathma remains the same – in past, present and future.
 It is the same in the heart of an ant or an elephant, in every living being.
 It is the cause of everything’.